 Even though a premarital counseling workbook will help you start conversations, you will benefit more from wise counsel from older couples.

 Help you understand intimacy and How to cultivate it

-Yesterday my wife and I were having a premarital counselling session with a couple from church.
+Yesterday my wife and I were having a premarital counseling session with a couple from church.
 As we went through the topic of sex and intimacy we noticed that both of them were a bit uncomfortable.
-Apparently they hadn’t talked about sex and intimacy.
+Apparently, they hadn’t talked about sex and intimacy.
 Thank God for premarital counseling because now they get a chance to have this conversation.

 This is the advantage of doing a premarital counseling session before marriage.
 It gives you and your partner an opportunity to talk about things you never thought you will talk about.
 Sex is something that most Christian couples don’t talk about before marriage.
 Most married people don’t even have an idea of how to cultivate intimacy.

-Am glad you and your partner have an opportunity to do premarital counseling and learn how to engage and cultivate you intimacy.
+Am glad you and your partner have an opportunity to do premarital counseling and learn how to engage and cultivate your intimacy.

 Help a couple understand inlaws and how to deal with them